-The following mitigating conditions under Financial Considerations are potentially applicable under AG \P 20.
+The following mitigating conditions under the Financial Considerations guideline are potentially applicable under AG $\P$ 20.

-- (a) the behavior happened so long ago, was so infrequent or occurred under such circumstances that it is unlikely to recur and does not cast doubt on the individual's current reliability, trustworthiness, or good judgment; - (b) the conditions that resulted in the financial problem were largely beyond the person's control (e.g. loss of employment, a business downturn, unexpected medical emergency, or a death, divorce, or separation), and the individual acted responsibly under the circumstances; - (c) the individual has received or is receiving financial counseling for the problem from a legitimate and credible source, such as a non-profit credit counseling service, and there are clear indications that the problem is being resolved or is under control; - (d) the individual initiated and is adhering to a good-faith effort to repay overdue creditors or otherwise resolve debts; and - (g) the individual has made arrangement with the appropriate tax authority to file or pay the amount owed and is in compliance with those arrangements.
+(a) the behavior happened so long ago, was so infrequent or occurred under such circumstances that it is unlikely to recur and does not cast doubt on the individual's current reliability, trustworthiness, or good judgment;

+(b) the conditions that resulted in the financial problem were largely beyond the person's control (e.g. loss of employment, a business downturn, unexpected medical emergency, or a death, divorce, or separation), and the individual acted responsibly under the circumstances;

+(c) the individual has received or is receiving financial counseling for the problem from a legitimate and credible source, such as a non-profit credit counseling service, and there are clear indications that the problem is being resolved or is under control;

-Applicant initiated a good faith effort to resolve his tax filing problems.
-He has filed the income tax returns in question, including his income tax return for 2016, and he has corrected his tax problems.
-He also understands that going forward he must always comply with the annual tax filing obligation according to Federal law.
-He now knows that he must file his income tax returns in a timely fashion, and that his chronic history of not filing in the past, must never occur again.
-In the event that it does, Applicant's security clearance will be in immediate jeopardy.
-In order to continue to be eligible for access to classified information, Applicant must demonstrate good judgment and reliability in every area of his life, including his financial affairs and the timely filing of his annual income tax returns.
+(d) the individual initiated and is adhering to a good-faith effort to repay overdue creditors or otherwise resolve debts; and

+(e) the individual has made arrangements with the appropriate tax authority to file or pay the amount owed and is in compliance with those arrangements.

+None of the mitigating conditions are applicable here.
+Applicant states that he understands the importance of filing his income tax returns on time, but he has not been diligent and responsible over the years to file them.
+For ten years he did not file his state or Federal income tax returns.
+During this period, he established a pattern of failing to comply with Federal and state law that required him to do so.
+Just this year, he filed all of his state and Federal income tax returns in question.
+He states that he has also paid the back taxes owed and penalties associated with his late filings.
+Applicant's procrastination is no excuse for this misconduct.
+He waited too long to do anything and has not shown good judgment over the years.
+Although he has now filed his income tax returns and has paid the back taxes and penalties owed, there is no pattern of good judgment or reliability.
+His pattern of conduct has not demonstrated sufficient good judgment and reliability to show that he has earned the privilege to be eligible for access to classified information, or that he will continue to abide by the rules and regulations required of him while holding a security clearance.